Rescue of Jessica McClure

-The story garnered worldwide attention and was later featured in the 1989 ABC television movie Everybody's Baby: The Rescue of Jessica McClure.
+The story garnered worldwide attention.
+A 1989 ABC television movie was made about the events: Everybody's Baby: The Rescue of Jessica McClure.

 Rescue

 The incident occurred in Midland, Texas, where firemen and police developed a plan to drill a parallel shaft to the well where Jessica was lodged—and drill another horizontal cross-tunnel to rescue her.
-Enlisting the help of local oil drillers, officials hoped to free McClure quickly, before discovering the well was surrounded by rock.
+Enlisting the help of local oil drillers, officials hoped to free McClure quickly.
+But they then discovered that the well was surrounded by rock.
 The rescuers' jackhammers were also inadequate, as they were designed for downward rather than horizontal drilling.

-A mining engineer eventually arrived to help supervise and coordinate the rescue effort, and a relatively new technology, waterjet cutting, was ultimately used to cut through the rock.
+A mining engineer eventually arrived to help supervise and coordinate the rescue effort, and a relatively new technology, waterjet cutting, was used to cut through the rock.

 Forty-five hours after Jessica fell into the well, the adjacent shaft and cross-tunnel were complete.
 During the drilling, rescuers could hear Jessica singing "Winnie the Pooh."

 A roofing contractor, Ron Short, volunteered to go down the shaft.
 He had been born without collarbones and could collapse his shoulders to work in tight confines.
-The team considered his offer, but paramedic Robert O'Donnell was ultimately able to inch his way into the tunnel, wrestle Jessica free from her position pinned inside the well with one leg above her forehead—and hand her to a fellow paramedic, who carried her up to safety before giving her to another paramedic who carried her to a waiting ambulance.
+The team considered his offer, but ultimately EMT/paramedic Robert O'Donnell was the one who descended the shaft, inching his way into the tunnel and wresting Jessica free from her position pinned inside the well with one leg above her forehead.
+O'Donnell then returned with Jessica to the parallel shaft, handing her off to fellow EMT Steve Forbes, who carried her up to safety before giving her to another firefighter who carried her to a waiting ambulance.

 Media coverage

-CNN covered the rescue effort, with then-President Ronald Reagan saying "everybody in America became godmothers and godfathers of Jessica while this was going on."
-Throughout the incident, local media outlet KMID-TV received calls from news organizations and private individuals globally, seeking the latest information.
+Then President Ronald Reagan said, "Everybody in America became godmothers and godfathers of Jessica while this was going on."

 In 1988, McClure and her parents appeared on Live with Regis and Kathie Lee to talk about the incident.

-The photograph of McClure's rescue received the 1988 Pulitzer Prize for Spot News Photography to Scott Shaw of the Odessa American.
+A photograph of McClure's rescue by Scott Shaw of the Odessa American received the 1988 Pulitzer Prize for Spot News Photography.

-ABC made a television movie of the story in 1989, Everybody's Baby: The Rescue of Jessica McClure, starring Patty Duke and Beau Bridges and featuring many participants from the actual rescue as extras.
+ABC made a television movie of the story in 1989, Everybody's Baby: The Rescue of Jessica McClure, starring Beau Bridges and Patty Duke and featuring many participants from the actual rescue as extras.

 On May 30, 2007, USA Today ranked McClure number 22 on its list of "25 lives of indelible impact".